Granuloma inguinale, also known as donovanosis, is a sexually transmitted infection caused by Klebsiella granulomatis.

 The condition is also known as donovanosis due to the traditional histopathological findings.
 Macrophages from tissue smear samples contain intracellular inclusions that are known as Donovan bodies.
-They are essentially gram-negative intracytoplasmic cysts containing the causative organism, K. granulomatis, is an intracellular pathogen.
-Rupture of these cystic structures leads to release of the bacteria.
-Untreated, the infection can cause local invasion, chronic tissue damage and scarring.
+They are essentially gram-negative intracytoplasmic cysts containing the causative organism, K. granulomatis, an intracellular pathogen.
+Rupture of these cystic structures leads to the release of the bacteria.
+Untreated, the infection can cause local invasion, chronic tissue damage, and scarring.

 Granuloma inguinale is characterised by one or more nodules that transform into painless ulcers.

 Patients usually develop a painless papule(s) or nodule(s) that has a ‘beefy red’ appearance due to the high vascularity.
 Lesions typically occur on the genital region (~90%) or inguinal region (~10%).
 In men the most common sites are the foreskin (prepuce), coronal sulcus, frenulum, and glans penis.
 In women they occur on the labia minora, fourchette (thin fold of skin at back of vulva), and cervix.

 The papule(s) or nodule(s) develop an ulcerated appearance.
 They typically ulcerate from the middle and have friable, raised and rolled margin.
 There may be adjacent lesions from autoinoculation of surrounding skin.

 Based on the appearance there are different types of lesion:

 Lymphadenopathy is less common compared to other genital ulcer conditions.